10 Most Handy Victorian Inventions that we can’t Live Without

 Easter eggs

-The exchanging of patterned, painted eggs at Easter time has been around for thousands of years, but we have the Victorians to thank for the existence of chocolate Easter eggs.
+The exchanging of patterned, painted eggs at Easter time has been around for thousands of years.
+But we have the Victorians to thank for the existence of chocolate Easter eggs.
 The very first chocolate Easter egg was made by British chocolatier J.S.
 Fry in 1873 – little did he realise how popular they would become – these days it seems as though supermarkets stock Easter eggs for months in advance!
+The tradition of sharing these sweet delights continues to this day, making Easter a much-anticipated event for chocolate lovers worldwide.

 07 – X-rays